KHOGLE/Project_3/README.md

 **Collaborators**: Katharyn Hogle, Jacob Bayer, Jose Varrera, and Naomi Martin

 ## Summary
--How can we determine where success is more likely to occur within Los Angeles without access to the revenue produced by each company?
+- How can we determine where success is more likely to occur within Los Angeles without access to the revenue produced by each company?

--We decided that location data, start date, and the total amount of businesses for each industry within those locations is the strongest implication of success.
+- We decided that location data, start date, and the total amount of businesses for each industry within those locations is the strongest implication of success.

--The most common business consists of mini-warehousing and self-storage in the Los Angeles Area -Los Angeles has roughly 14 times more businesses than any sub-city with Van Nuys, California being the most active of those cities.
+- The most common business consists of mini-warehousing and self-storage in the Los Angeles Area
+- Los Angeles has roughly 14 times more businesses than any sub-city with Van Nuys, California being the most active of those cities.
--In the year 2018, over 38 thousand businesses began operating.
+- In the year 2018, over 38 thousand businesses began operating.
--Recent years have seen a large spike in businesses opened despite COVID-19.
+- Recent years have seen a large spike in businesses opened despite COVID-19.

 ### Data Sources
 #### Original CSV Source